NEW podcast: wrapYourselfinjoyPodcast.com

-The Bible studies are designed for use in small groups, for personal reflection, for RCIA programs, or for high school religion classes.
+The books and studies are designed for personal reflection, for use in small groups, for RCIA programs, or for high school religion classes.

 As a member of a small group, please try to follow these basic guidelines: